Helping you grow closer to God

 Number one, appoint good leaders.
 Appoint good leaders.
 And notice, by “good” I mean people with character.
 We fall in love with talent and we fall in love with gift and we give those kind of people a pass.
 So appoint good leaders.

 Second, remove bad leaders.
 And this is hard.
 Especially if they are gifted, especially in a business where they’re making you a lot of money.
-But short-term, putting up with bad character, there’s always long-term ruin.
+But short-term, putting up with bad character in places, there’s always long-term ruin.

 And then the final admonition here is refuse to compromise.
 Refuse to compromise, those of you that are in positions of putting people in places.

 I had a very good friend and this is a decade or so ago.
-And without mentioning any names I can tell you it was a multi, multi-billion dollar company, he was in the upper, upper, upper level of management, only above him were the board and maybe one other person.
-There were tens of thousands of employees.
+And without mentioning any names I can tell you it was a multi, multi-billion-dollar company, he was in the upper, upper, upper level of management, only above him were the board and maybe one other person.
+He, it was tens of thousands of employees.
 He had been on a journey, had become a very committed follower of Christ, and he wanted to be a Christian, no matter the cost, that lived like a Christian.